byrokrat/giroapp/docs/xml_mandates.md

 # Importing online mandates in the XML format

-Giroapp supports importing xml formatted mandates through the `import-xml-mandate` command.
+Giroapp supports importing xml formatted mandates through the `import-xml-mandates` command.
 When you create an online mandate form you may specify custom data fields, this data is saved as donor attributes on import.
 Teach giroapp the semantics of these attributes by using ini-directivies or plugins.